Best Guitar Amp Brands 2018

 The legacy of the AC30 along with newer innovations like the Valvetronix Series makes Vox one of the best guitar amp brands in the world.

 Peavey guitar amps are loud and reliable, and thanks to some of their offerings in recent years have become legendary in the heavy metal community.
-The 6505 Series is possibly the best metal amp out there, and comes in several powerful head versions as well as a 2x12 and 1x12 combo.
-The XXX and Butcher series are right behind it when it comes to metal mayhem.
+The 6505 Series is possibly the best metal amp out there, and comes in several powerful versions including a mini head and 1x12 combo.

 But there are other sides to Peavey as well.
-The Classic 30 is beloved by blues and rock players for its smoother tones, and the Peavey Bandit is among the best solid-state combo amps you’re going to find for any genre.
+The Classic 30 is beloved by blues and rock players for its smoother tones.
 The VIP Series is a stable of modeling amps for guitar, bass and acoustic guitar.

 One of my favorite amps in the Peavey lineup is the 6505+ Combo.
 This is a 1x12 version of the 6505 head, capable of amazing rock tones.
 Of course, like it's big brother, it also manages some downright scary high-gain sounds.